MicrosoftDocs/SupportArticles-docs/support/sql/tools/sqliosim-utility-simulate-activity-disk-subsystem.md

 ## Introduction

 This article describes the SQLIOSim tool.
 You can use SQLIOSim to perform reliability and integrity tests on disk subsystems that SQL Server utilizes.
 These SQLIOSim tests simulate read, write, checkpoint, backup, sort, and read-ahead activities that Microsoft SQL Server does.
+For more information about SQL Server I/O patterns, see [SQL Server I/O Basics, Chapter 2](/previous-versions/sql/sql-server-2005/administrator/cc917726(v=technet.10)).
 The SQLIOSim utility performs this simulation independently of the SQL Server engine.
-For more information about SQL Server I/O patterns, see [SQL Server I/O Basics, Chapter 2](/previous-versions/sql/sql-server-2005/administrator/cc917726(v=technet.10)).

-The primary goal of the I/O simulation tests is to ensure the reliability of the underlying I/O subsystem before your SQL Server starts using it.
+The primary objective of the I/O simulation tests is to ensure the reliability of the underlying I/O subsystem before your SQL Server starts using it.
 SQLIOSim doesn't interact with SQL Server and doesn't even require SQL Server to be running.
-In fact, in most cases, you can use SQLIOSim to avoid competition for I/O throughput when SQL Server isn't running.
+In fact, in most cases, it is recommended that you use SQLIOSim when SQL Server isn't running to avoid competition for I/O throughput between the two applications.
 Be very careful not to point to or use the actual SQL Server database files in your SQLIOSim test because you can overwrite them.

 To help maintain appropriate data integrity, we recommend that you perform stress tests of your I/O subsystem before you deploy SQL Server on new hardware.
-The SQLIOSim utility simulates the read patterns, the write patterns, and the problem identification techniques of SQL Server.
+The SQLIOSim utility simulates the read and write patterns and the problem identification techniques of SQL Server.
 To perform these tasks, the SQLIOSim utility simulates the user activity and the system activity of a SQL Server system.

 The SQLIOSim utility doesn't guarantee or warrant data security or integrity.
 The utility is designed to provide baseline testing of a system environment.
 The SQLIOSim utility may expose potential data integrity issues.

 For more information about logging and data storage, see [Description of logging and data storage algorithms that extend data reliability in SQL Server](https://support.microsoft.com/help/230785).

-If you must do performance benchmark tests and want to determine the I/O capacity of the storage system, you should use the [Diskspd](https://www.microsoft.com/?ref=aka) tool instead.
+If you must do performance benchmark tests and want to determine the I/O throughput capacity of the storage system, use the [Diskspd](https://www.microsoft.com/?ref=aka) tool instead.

-The SQLIOSim utility replaces the SQLIOStress utility.
-The SQLIOStress utility was formerly known as the SQL70IOStress utility.
+The SQLIOSim utility replaces the SQLIOStress utility, which was formerly known as the SQL70IOStress utility.

 ## SQLIOSim location

 In the past, SQLIOSim was shipped as a separate download package.
 Starting with SQL Server 2008, SQLIOSim is included in the SQL Server product installation.
 When you install SQL Server, you can find the SQLIOSim tool in the *\\Binn* folder of your SQL Server installation.
 We recommend that you use this updated version of the tool to simulate the IO activity on the disk subsystem.

 Three files are part of the SQLIOSim package.
-Two are optional, depending on whether you use the GUI or the command line version.
 The *\\Binn* folder contains two executable files, *SQLIOSim.com* and *SQLIOSim.exe*.
-Both executable files provide identical simulation capabilities.
+Both executable files provide identical I/O simulation capabilities.

 - *SQLIOSim.com* is a command-line tool.
 You can configure it to run without user interaction.
 To do this configuration, you can use command-line parameters, a configuration file, or a combination of both of these methods.
 - *SQLIOSim.exe* is a graphical (GUI) application that accepts no command-line parameters.
 However, *SQLIOSim.exe* loads default configuration data from configuration files.